 Manufacturers may encourage you to buy a mattress and bed base together, and this is a good idea if you’ve had your old base for many years.

 If you buy the mattress and base separately, or are going to keep your old base, measure carefully to make sure they’re a good fit.
 Dimensions can vary so don’t rely on a new double mattress being exactly the same size as your old one.

-Is your mattress going on a slatted base?
+Is your mattress going on to a slatted base?
 Then make sure that the slats are no more than 6cm wide or more than 4cm apart.
-This ensures sufficient ventilation, whilst preventing the mattress sagging through between the slats.
+This ensures sufficient ventilation, while preventing the mattress sagging through between the slats.

 Most guarantees for mattresses will not cover gradual wear and tear, which leads to loss of support.
 So make sure you use our mattress reviews to pick out a durable mattress that will stand the test of time.